neelsmith/latin101/F20/ghpages/oldnews/index.md

 ## Week at a glance

 - Week of **Oct.
+26-30**: Questions, including deliberative questions with the subjunctive.
+- Week of **Oct.
 19-25**:  Workshop on composition 2.
 Introduce the present indicative, and all three persons of present, imperfect and perfect indicative; verb synopses.
 - Week of **Oct.
 12-16**:  prepositional phrases; the gerundive and expressions of purpose.
 - Week of **Oct.
 5-9**: Small-group and full-class workshops on composition assignment 1 and translation assignment 2.